coozoo/FastAutoReporter/README.md

 Use phpmyadmin to import tables, procedures and events (all objects important for functionality)

-reporterdb.sql - contains everything you need to import
+reporterdb.sql - contains everything what you need to import

 ## DB Structure